RockefellerArchiveCenter/rockarch.org/collections/access-and-request-materials/index.md

 <div class="alert">
   <span class="material-icons">error_outline</span>
-  The Rockefeller Archive Center reading room will be closed until further notice beginning Monday, March 16, 2020.
-Researchers should feel free to contact Archive Center staff who will be working from home and who can be reached through the links on this site.
+  The Rockefeller Archive Center reading rooms remain closed due to the ongoing COVID-19 pandemic and no date has been set for their reopening.
+For research assistance and for information about our digitization services, please contact the Archive Center staff through the links on this site.
 </div>

 ## How to Contact Us